 Eleven years ago, on the 25th of January 2011, Egypt was subjected to an urgent surgery to clean up its political bloodstream that had been blocked by decades of corruption and power manipulations.
-The young liberal activists, whose life-time, then, was lesser than the time-span of the Mubarak regime of thirty years old, successfully organized a non-violent revolution that forced Mubarak’s autocratic regime out.
+The young liberal activists, whose lifetime, then, was less than the time span of the Mubarak regime remained for thirty years, successfully organized a non-violent revolution that forced Mubarak’s autocratic regime out.
 I was one of those young liberal activists, who miraculously managed to bring down a hardline dictatorship, but then got stuck with a load of political naivety that made them leave the square to the wrong people.

 The Muslim Brotherhood group was not as accepting as Mubarak’s regime to the political defeat they encountered, two years before them.
-The Muslim Brotherhood leaders, publicly, swore to ensue death and blood on those who removed them from power.
-Until the end of 2015, Muslim Brotherhood elements and Salafist sympathizers targeted innocent civilians, military personnel, policemen, and state institutions, with the purpose to create a state of extreme chaos.
-Through chaos, the Muslim Brotherhood tried to create a scenario similar to what happened in most Arab Spring countries, wherein the nation-state would fail so they can sneak up to power, once again, as “a parallel government.”
+The Muslim Brotherhood leaders, publicly, swore to ensure death and blood on those who removed them from power.
+Until the end of 2015, Muslim Brotherhood elements and Salafist sympathizers targeted innocent civilians, military personnel, policemen, and state institutions, to create a state of extreme chaos.
+Through chaos, the Muslim Brotherhood tried to create a scenario similar to what happened in most Arab Spring countries, wherein the nation-state would fail so they could sneak up to power, once again, as “a parallel government.”

-One of the lessons learnt from the 2011 revolution is that the political system that lacks diversity, no matter how strong it is, makes the state prone to exploitation by the opportunist political hyenas.
-Egypt has more than one-hundred registered political parties, but most of them are ineffective on the grassroots level.
-The handful number of influential parties are echoing the political leadership moves in an awfully monotonous manner.
-Meanwhile, the young people who adopt political opinions or positions that contradicts the mainstream are marginalized as they cannot find a proper political party that can effectively contain them.
-This simply makes them an easy prey for the wrong actors, including political Islamists.
+One of the lessons learned from the 2011 revolution is that a political system that lacks diversity, no matter how strong it is, makes the state prone to exploitation by opportunist political hyenas.
+Egypt has more than one hundred registered political parties, but most of them are ineffective on the grassroots level.
+The handful number of influential parties are echoing the political leadership moves in a monotonous manner.
+Meanwhile, the young people who adopt political opinions or positions that contradict the mainstream are marginalized as they cannot find a proper political party that can effectively contain them.
+This simply makes them easy prey for the wrong actors, including political Islamists.

 In that sense, prioritizing liberal democratization has become a necessity, as Egypt is preparing itself to enter the new era of the new republic.